liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 Entities are the heart and soul of a service.
 Entities represent the map between the model objects in Java and the fields and tables in your database.
 Once your entities are defined, Service Builder handles the mapping automatically, giving you a facility for taking Java objects and persisting them.
-For this example, you'll create two entities--one for events and one for locations.
+For the Event Listing example, two entities were created--one for events and one for locations.

 Here's a summary of the information that was used for the Event entity: